Yitzchak Hutner

-Originally from Warsaw, Hutner first studied the Torah in Slabodka.
-He then traveled to Mandatory Palestine where he became a student of the in the Hebron Yeshiva, and narrowly escaped the 1929 Hebron massacre.
-After this, Hutner returned to Europe, where he befriended Joseph B. Soloveitchik and Menachem Mendel Schneerson, maintaining friendships with both long after they had all established their own institutions in the United States.

-Hutner was the long-time dean of Yeshiva Rabbi Chaim Berlin in Brooklyn, New York, an older institution that grew under his leadership.
+Originally from Warsaw, Hutner was the long-time dean of Yeshiva Rabbi Chaim Berlin in Brooklyn, New York, an older institution that grew under his leadership.
 Hutner's pedagogic style was a blend of the Hasidic and Misnagdic elements of his own family's origins.
 His discourses, called ma'amarim, contained elements of a Talmudic discourse, a Hasidic Tish and a philosophic lecture.
 Although his title was rosh yeshiva, Hutner's leadership style more closely resembled that of a rebbe who expected fealty from his followers.

 In his later years, Hutner established Yeshiva Pachad Yitzchok in Jerusalem, which is named after his own magnum opus.
 On one of his trips there, Hutner's plane was seized by Popular Front for the Liberation of Palestine terrorists in the Dawson's Field hijackings, which he survived.

 Early life

 Hutner was born in Warsaw, Poland, to a family with both Ger Hasidic and non-Hasidic Lithuanian Jewish roots.
 As a child he received private instruction in Torah and Talmud.
 As a teenager he was enrolled in the Slabodka yeshiva in Lithuania, headed by Nosson Tzvi Finkel, where he was known as the "Warsaw Illui" (Genius of Warsaw).
+His younger sister was Rachela Hutner (1909–2008).

 In 1925, having obtained a solid grounding in Talmud, Hutner joined a group from the Slabodka yeshiva that established the Hebron Yeshiva in Mandatory Palestine.
 He studied there until 1929, narrowly escaping the 1929 Hebron massacre because he was away for the weekend.
 Hutner then returned to Warsaw to visit his parents.
 He then moved to Germany, to study philosophy at the University of Berlin, where he befriended Joseph B. Soloveitchik and Menachem Mendel Schneerson, two future rabbinical leaders then studying in Berlin.
 In 1932, he authored a book called Torat HaNazir.

 In 1933, Hutner married Masha Lipshitz in Kobryn.
 She was born in Slutsk and raised in the United States.
 That same year, the couple traveled to Mandatory Palestine, where they remained for about a year, and completed his research and writing of his Kovetz Ha'aros on Hillel ben Eliakim's commentary on midrash sifra.